-£990 To continue to support the behaviour, mental health and wellbeing of PPG pupils and LAC pupils to reduce barriers to learning.
-Allocated time for Learning Mentors to work with PPG and LAC children.
-Pupils to be supported through 1:1 sessions to develop their skills.
-Pupils to be supported in class and through small group work sessions to develop their skills.
-Release time for Inclusion Leader to attend training.
-Release time for Inclusion Leader to attend LAC and Personal Education Plan meetings.
-Identified pupils who require support through counselling (self-esteem, self-confidence, CP issues).
-Learning Mentors: £50292 per annum Cost of support from TA's: 30 hours a week £17,355 Cost of training: £ 300 Cost of release time: £198 X 4 = £792 Relate Counselling £ 2730 annually for half a day per week.
 The families around the PPG children are supported to ensure collaborative work to improve the children's knowledge and understanding.
-Allocated release time for Learning Mentors to work with CAF Co-ordinator and to meet with families.
+Allocated release time for Learning Mentor to work with Family Hub Workers and to meet with families.
 Attendance team to track individual disadvantaged pupils (persistent absentees), ensuring their attendance is above national average.
 Attendance team to continue home collection in order to reduce the number of pupils who are persistently absent.
 Up-to-date and compulsory safeguarding training to be provided for all staff DSL training to be current (based on KCSIE).
-Within Learning Mentor cost £50292 per annum.
-Cost of release time for planning and delivery: £198 X 5 = £990 Cost of release time: £198 X 5 = £990 All PPG children are able to take part in the trips to participate in a range of enrichment activities.
+Cost of release time for planning and delivery: £252 X 5 = £1260 Cost of release time: £252 X 5 = £1260 All PPG children are able to take part in the trips to participate in a range of enrichment activities.
 To support PPG pupils in KS2 with residential experiences by offering a subsidised cost.
 Subsidising trips and transport for PPG pupils across the school.
 Provide pupils with free clubs.
-Subsidised cost for Dol-Y-Moch: £ 4,440 Subsidised cost for trips: £ 657 Subsidised cost for clubs: £ 1557
+Subsidised cost for Dol-Y-Moch: £3,190 Subsidised cost for trips: £ 689 Subsidised cost for clubs: £ 1,140